Michigan-State-University/cias-api/README.md

 #### CORE LOGIC

-1. Problem is an object created to grouping interventions;
+1. Intervention is an object created to grouping sessions;
-1. Intervention is the core object.
+1. Session is the core object.
 It acts as metadata in the process of harvesting data;
-1. Questions are data for intervention.
-Therefore intervention has got many questions through question groups;
+1. Questions are data for session.
+Therefore session has got many questions through question groups;
 1. The particular question contains static fields and one dynamic data field;
 1. For every question, we create many answers which carry the same type and logic as a question for which they are belonged to.